-Planned gifts, such as bequests or charitable trusts, can be an advantageous way to provide for a future gift to make a difference for students and programs at RU.
-You can take care of yourself and take care of Radford University.
+Planned gifts, such as bequests or charitable trusts, can be an advantageous way to provide for a future gift to make a difference for students and programs at Radford University.
+You can take care of yourself and take care of Radford.

 What is "planned giving?"